ZKsync Chains

 Custom Base Tokens

-The ZK stack supports using ERC20 tokens as the base token for chain fees instead of ETH.
-This enables ZK chains to use tokens like USDC or custom community tokens as the base currency for transactions.
+The ZKsync Stack supports using ERC20 tokens as the base token for chain fees instead of ETH.
+This enables ZKsync chains to use tokens like USDC or custom community tokens as the base currency for transactions.

 Data Availability (DA)

-Data Availability (DA) is a critical component in ensuring the security and functionality of ZK chain.
+Data Availability (DA) is a critical component in ensuring the security and functionality of ZKsync chain.
 It governs how transaction data is managed and made accessible, impacting everything from user privacy to transaction speed and cost.
-Below, we detail the various DA options available to developers using the ZK Stack, each tailored for specific security, privacy, and scalability needs.
+Below, we detail the various DA options available to developers using the ZKsync Stack, each tailored for specific security, privacy, and scalability needs.

 zk-Rollup